Rachel Platten

-Rachel Ashley Platten (born May 20, 1981) is an American singer, songwriter, and author.
-After releasing two albums independently in 2003 and 2011, she signed with Columbia Records in 2015, accompanied by the release of her mainstream debut single, "Fight Song", which peaked at number 6 on the US Billboard Hot 100, which topped charts in the UK and peaked within the top ten of multiple charts worldwide.
+Rachel Ashley Platten (born May 20, 1981) is an American singer-songwriter and author.
+After releasing two albums independently in 2003 and 2011, she signed with Columbia Records in 2015.
+Platten is best known for her diamond-certified single "Fight Song", which peaked at number 6 on the US Billboard Hot 100, topped charts in the UK, and peaked within the top ten of multiple charts worldwide.
 Platten won a Daytime Emmy Award for a live performance of the song on Good Morning America.
 Her major-label debut studio album, Wildfire (2016), was certified gold by the Recording Industry Association of America (RIAA) and featured the follow-up singles "Stand by You" and "Better Place".
 Her second major-label album, Waves (2017), came out a year later.

-Outside of music, Rachel Platten appeared as a model in clothing brand Aerie's advertising campaign in photos that have not been retouched.
-She appeared on the cover of The Improper Bostonian magazine's May 2018 issue.
-She has supported numerous charities.
-She has worked with "Musicians On Call" since the early 2000s, and is part of a program where she sings bedside to hospital patients.
-Platten has volunteered for over 50 "Musicians On Call" programs.
-The organization honored her for her volunteer work with Music Heals Award at a benefit event on December 1, 2015.
-She performed at Global Down Syndrome Foundation's virtual fashion show on November 14, 2020.
+Outside of music, Platten participated in clothing brand Aerie's advertising campaign of photos that have not been retouched and appeared on the cover of The Improper Bostonian magazine's May 2018 issue.
+She has volunteered for more than 50 Musicians On Call programs since the early 2000s, which earned her a Music Heals Award at a benefit event on December 1, 2015.

 Early life

-On May 20, 1981, Rachel Platten was born in New York City to Paul and Pamela (née Jabush) Platten, and grew up in Newton Centre, Massachusetts, where she attended Mason-Rice Elementary School and Oak Hill Middle School.
-Her mother is a therapist.
-She grew up Jewish and she has a younger sister, Melanie.
-Rachel studied classical piano from the age of 5 and then took up guitar in high school.
-She attended Buckingham Browne and Nichols high school, where she sang in the school's singing group.
-At Trinity College, she was a member of the Trinity College Trinitones, the college's first all-female a cappella group.
+Rachel Ashley Platten was born on May 20, 1981, in Queens, New York City, to Paul and Pamela (née Jabush) Platten.
+She grew up in Newton Centre, Massachusetts, where she attended Mason-Rice Elementary School and Oak Hill Middle School.
+Paul is a senior manager with a global consulting firm, and Pamela is a psychotherapist with her own private practice.
+Platten is Jewish and has a younger sister, Melanie.
+She began piano lessons at the age of five and took up guitar in high school.
+Platten attended Buckingham Browne and Nichols high school and participated in musical theater.
+At Trinity College, she became a member of the Trinity College Trinitones, the college's first all-female a cappella group, due to her ability to beatbox.

-As part of study abroad programs, Platten studied in Rome for a few months and went to Trinidad for a full semester to do an internship at a diplomat's office and at a record label.
-While she was there, she sang backup for a friend's band in front of over 80,000 people at the International Soca Monarch finals in 2002.
+As part of a study abroad program, Platten studied in Rome for a few months and went to Trinidad for a full semester to do an internship at a diplomat's office and at a record label.
+While she was there, Platten sang backup for a friend's band in front of over 80,000 people at the International Soca Monarch finals in 2002.
 According to Platten, from that moment on she knew she had to pursue music full-time.

 In 2003, Platten graduated from Trinity College with a degree in political science.